islaytitans/islaytitans/README.md

 I'm the Head Engineer at the Royal College of Nuring

-- ⚙️ I’m currently working professionally on web apps for nurses
+- ⚙️ I’m working professionally on web apps for nurses
-- 🔭 I’m currently working Dungeons and Dragons tools
+- 🔭 I’m working Dungeons and Dragons tools
+- 💻 I'm building with .NET, Vue and Nuxt
-- 🌱 I’m currently learning React and Next
+- 🌱 I’m currently learning React, Next and Tailwind
+- 📖 I'm currently reading A Time for Dread and Death's End

 ## Tech